hobbies for women in their 30s

 What you tell yourself matters.
 Self-pep-talk is a way to reassure and validate yourself.
 This is a great hobby you can practice daily.

-Positive self-talk does not have to be limited to just speaking out loud.
+Positive self-talk doesn’t have to be limited to speaking out loud.
 You can also high-five yourself (I do this after every workout), write out your strengths, reward yourself, or listen to a video that can hype you up.

-Volunteering is a great way to give back to your community and boosts your sense of accomplishment.
-Your 20s are about figuring out your values and your 30s are about living them.
+Volunteering is a great way to give back to your community and boost your sense of accomplishment.
+Your 20s are about figuring out your values, and your 30s are about living them.

 Volunteering is a great hobbies for females in their 30s as you are helping make someone else’s life better.
 First, research the type of volunteering work you would like to do.